 - 2 large handfuls fresh spinach

 - 1/2 tsp sea salt (+more to taste)

 - Add 1 tbsp olive oil to a large pot.
 Add minced garlic and onion to saute.

 - Add mild italian pork sausage to brown.

-- Turn heat high and add 2 cups water and 8oz pasta to boil.
+- Add 2 cups water and 8oz pasta to pot.

-- Add vodka pasta sauce and continually stir so pasta shells don't stick.
+- Add vodka pasta sauce and bring to a boil.
+Continually stir so pasta shells don't stick.

 - Reduce heat to simmer and add in grated parmesan, fresh spinach and sea salt.
 Continue to stir.

 - Once spinach has wilted and pasta has thickened, remove from heat.

 - Top with more grated parmesan and red pepper flakes.
 Enjoy!